Democratizing Enterprise AI: Snowflake’s New AI Capabilities Accelerate Data-Driven Innovation

 Data agents: We’re offering intelligent capabilities with Snowflake Intelligence (in public preview soon) and Snowflake Cortex Agents (generally available soon).
 Snowflake Intelligence turns structured and unstructured data into rapid, trustworthy business actions while Cortex Agents orchestrates multistep tasks and integrates into Microsoft Teams or custom apps.

 Cortex AISQL and analytics: By bringing multimodal data processing using AI into familiar SQL, Cortex AISQL (in public preview) makes complex AI workflows accessible and complements Snowflake's comprehensive unstructured data insights offering.
-This includes enhanced Document AI with schema-aware table extractions and a new extraction model "Arctic-Extract."
-This supports extraction from documents in 29 languages, which can be called through our new function ai_extract (public preview soon).
+This includes enhanced Document AI with schema-aware table extractions in 28 languages and enhanced retrieval via Cortex Search.

 Generative AI industry-leading models, evaluation, observability and AI gateway: AI Observability in Snowflake Cortex AI (generally available soon) enables no-code and pro-code monitoring of gen AI apps.
 Snowflake also provides access to LLMs from OpenAI through Microsoft Azure OpenAI Service, Anthropic, Meta, Mistral and other leading providers, all within Snowflake’s secure perimeter.
 The AI Governance Gateway provides features that allow customers to easily implement governance polices, including robust access control, granular usage tracking and budget enforcement (private preview coming soon).